witbm/DeepLL/corpus/README.md

-# `corpus/` - The Training and Evaluation Corpora
+# `corpus/` - The Corpora Used for Training and Evaluation

-The following figure shows a summary diagram with a brief description of the text sources and six example CEFR sentences.
+Here is where the CEFR texts are located.
+The following diagram provides an overview of the five corpora with a brief description of the sources and example sentences.

 <p align="center">
   <img src="../corpora.png" alt="Pipeline" width="80%">